Sally Burton: Philanthropy

 Burton was patron of the Black Swan State Theatre Company from 2009 to 2012.
 She is a supporter of the West Australian Symphony Orchestra.
 She was a board member of Agelink, a theatre company for older actors.
 Established in 2007 She presents the Sally Burton Awards, a prize pool of A$4,000, to the two most talented performers of Shakespeare texts at the Western Australian Academy of Performing Arts.

 Production

 In 2009 she launched the independent production house Onward Production whose productions ran from 2009 to 2011.
 In October that year she produced the Australian première of the international touring anthology Seven Deadly Sins Four Deadly Sinners at the Playhouse Theatre in Perth and Noël Coward's Private Lives at Perth's Subiaco Arts Centre.

 She is also the executive producer of the British documentary series Great West End Theatres.

 Private life

 Burton had moved to Perth, Australia to be closer to her brother and his family.
 She first moved into a house in Subiaco, then purchased a recently built nearby house in 2007.
-In August 2017 she put her home on the market and returned to the UK to live in Suffolk.
+In August 2017 she put her home on the market and returned to the UK to live in Rowhedge, Essex.